davidyuan666/SyncClip/README.md

 Follow these steps to install and run SyncClip:

+Create an `.env` file with the required environment variables, including your OpenAI API key

 ```bash
 make install  # Install dependencies
 make build    # Build the project
 make start    # Start the service
 ```

+## Features

+- Real-time synchronization across devices
+- Secure clipboard sharing
+- Support for text, images, and files

 ## References